scala/scala-lang/what-is-scala.md

 for large mission critical systems, as many companies, including Twitter, LinkedIn, or Intel do.

 To some, Scala feels like a scripting language.
-It's syntax is concise and low ceremony; it's types get out of the way because the compiler can infer them.
+Its syntax is concise and low ceremony; its types get out of the way because the compiler can infer them.
 There's a REPL and IDE worksheets for quick feedback.
 Developers like it so much that Scala won the ScriptBowl contest at the 2012 JavaOne conference.